vitan/django-attachments/README.rst

    give n attachment's creator is the current logged in user or the user has the ``delete_foreign_attachments`` permission.

-If you need attachments no-fresh uploading:
+If you need attachments no-refresh upload:
 -------------------------------------------

 1. Copy files ``jquery-1.7.2.min.js``, ``jquery.iframe-post-form.js``, ``attachment-request.js`` to your project static dir from ``static/js``.